Danite/NBN23-React-JSX-Flow-style-guide/README.md

   }
   ```

   - Spreading objects with known, explicit props.
-This can be particularly useful when testing React components with Mocha’s beforeEach construct.
+This can be particularly useful when testing React components with Jest’s beforeEach construct.

   ```jsx
   export default function Foo {